omissis/arrayfunctions/README.md

 // $key can be a string or an array representing the path to the key you are interested into.
 ArrayFunctions\get($array, $key, $default);

-// Alternatively us the function alias array_get($array, $key, $default);
+// Alternatively, use the function alias array_get($array, $key, $default);

 // Set the value of a key, returning the previous value if it was set.
 // $key can be a string or an array representing the path to the key you are interested into.
 ArrayFunctions\set($array, $key, $value)

-// Alternatively us the function alias array_set($array, $key, $value);
+// Alternatively, use the function alias array_set($array, $key, $value);
 ```